-We plan to use revenues from this initial project to fund further expansion to the extent that such funds are available to fund further expansion.
+Our business operations and the operations of Nex Connectivity Solutions are in the start-up phase.
+Neither we nor Nex Connectivity Solutions have earned any revenues to date.
+The achievement of revenues will be initially based on the successful completion of the initial contract secured by Nex Connectivity Solutions.
+We plan to use revenues from this initial project to fund further expansion.
 However, there is no assurance that revenues from this initial project will be sufficient to pursue further Internet access network installations without additional financing, of which there is no assurance.